Where can we buy the board?

 Why not Arduino or Raspberry Pi?

 The Raspberry is too complex for primary school, same applies to the Arduino.
-Both need extra material (sensors, speakers) to be useful in class.
+Both need extra shields or hats (sensors, speakers) to be useful in class.
 This doesn't make sense in regular schools.
 That's why we wanted to build an affordable board with all the features needed for a wide variety of experiments.

 Why shouldn't we choose the British micro:bit?